-If you send commands to your PBX by proxying them through Uniloader, e.g. in platform CLASSIC_LIVE or DIRECTAMI_LIVE, you can see the status of the command queue and the current platform being used.
+If you send commands to your PBX by proxying them through Uniloader, e.g. in platforms CLASSIC\LIVE, DIRECTAMI\LIVE or FREESWITCH\LIVE, you can see the status of the command queue and the current platform being used.

-- On: is the moment when the command was queued for execution - Cmd is the command - Ext, Agent, Queue are the parameters recorded - State: can be waiting (command is queued but not yet processed), sent (command was received by Uniloader and is being applied), ok if it was successfully applied or ko if it went bad - Sent: is the time it took before the comamnd was received by Uniloader. - Proc: is the time it took for Uniloader to apply the command and send back a status. - Srv: is the server being used
+- On: is the moment when the command was queued for execution - Cmd is the command - Ext, Agent, Queue are the parameters recorded - State: can be WAIT (command is queued but not yet processed), SENT (command was received by Uniloader and is being applied), OK if it was successfully applied or KO if command execution went bad.
+If any error was reported back by the PBX as it usually happens it is also shown. - Sent: is the time it took before the comamnd was received by Uniloader. - Proc: is the time it took for Uniloader to apply the command and send back a status. - Srv: is the server being used - The last column displays a button to read the actual dialog that was generated to be applied by the PBX.
+The details depend on the platform being used, and only appear after the call is in state SENT.